datmemerboi/datmemerboi/README.md

-### Hello, weary wanderer! 👋
+## Hello, weary wanderer! 👋

 Oh, me..?
 I'm just a **Software engineer** here!

-I've spent my days here developing REST APIs and UI components with **Java** and **JavaScript**.
+I have been developing REST APIs and UI components with **Java** and **JavaScript**.
 I am proficient with React, Node, Express & SpringBoot as well as Python ang Go!

+🏗️ I am currently working on a platform to coordinate events and festivals, which **will become public soon**!

 I am just looking to provide the best user experience by building intuitive web applications.

-If you want to see a few of my artworks, check out the pinned links below.
+🔗 If you want to see my work, check out the pinned links below.

 <!--
 **datmemerboi/datmemerboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.